 Three editions are published per year: spring, summer and fall.
 Media-N works with guest editors to develop and publish thematic spring and fall editions.
 The summer edition is devoted to showcasing NMC‘s onsite and offsite proceedings during the College Art Association’s annual convention held in the United States.
 The electronic & print versions differ in format but are similar in content.
 The publication is freely available online, and the print version may be purchased through a print-on-demand service.

--Deputy Executive Editor: Francesca Franco, Senior Research Fellow, Institute of Creative Technologies, De Montfort University, Leicester, UK
+Deputy Executive Editor & Reviews and Reports Editor: Francesca Franco, Research Fellow, De Montfort University, UK

 Supporting Associate Editors: Meredith Hoy, Asst Professor, School of Art, Arizona State University and Francesca Franco.

 Guest Editors: Paula Gaetano Adi, Assistant Professor, Rhode Island School of Design, and Gustavo Crembil, Associate Professor, Rensselaer Polytechnic Institute

 Copyeditors for the current edition: Maia Chao, RISD Writing Center and RISD Graduate Studies Program

 Proofreaders for the current edition: Maia Chao